 - Processed food items.

 Vegan diet consumption must be encouraged and plant protein should be preferred because only 50% of phosphorus is absorbed from vegetable sources.

 How much Salt is recommended for a diabetic person with kidney disease:

 Sodium restriction in Diabetic Kidney Disease (DKD) is similar to that of Chronic Kidney Disease (CKD), a low amount of sodium has been proved to be beneficial as it affects blood pressure, the efficiency of anti-hypertensive medication, and proteinuria.

 Dietary sodium intake for a person with diabetes and kidney disease is 1,500-2,000 mg/day.
 Sodium restriction is categorized as:

 according to the patient’s blood pressure.

-Calcium intake should be <2000mg/day inclusive of supplements
+Similarly, calcium intake should be < 2000mg/day inclusive of supplements.

 Avoid drugs that may damage your kidneys: